-The provisions for retirement and other post-employment plans relate to defined employee benefit plans.
-The group has arranged pension schemes in various countries for most of its employees in accordance with the legal requirements, customs, and local situation of the countries involved.
-These retirement schemes are partly managed by the group itself and partly entrusted to external entities, such as company pension funds and insurance companies.
+Provisions for retirement and other post-employment benefit plans to external entities, such as company pension funds and insurance companies.
 In addition, the group provides certain employees with other benefits upon retirement.
 These benefits include contributions towards medical health plans in the United States, where the employer refunds part of the insurance premium for retirees, or, in the case of uninsured schemes, bears the medical expenses while deducting the participants' contributions.